l33tdaima/l33tdaima/p230m/README.md

 ### Example 1:
 ```
 Input: root = [3,1,4,null,2], k = 1
+   3
+  / \
+ 1   4
+  \
+   2
 Output: 1
 ```
 ### Example 2:
 ```
 Input: root = [5,3,6,2,4,null,null,1], k = 3
+       5
+      / \
+     3   6
+    / \
+   2   4
+  /
+ 1
 Output: 3
 ```

 ### Follow up:
 What if the BST is modified (insert/delete operations) often and you need to find the kth smallest frequently?
 How would you optimize the kthSmallest routine?

 ## Solution
 Inorder traversal of the BST, return when count matches the given k.
 O(N).

-If the BST is modified often, we can carry the order index of each node, then we can binary search Kth smallest in O(log N).
+If the BST is modified often, we can carry a count field for each node, which is the sum of left and right count.
+It will take O(n) time when we calculate the count value for the whole tree.
+After that, we can do binary search for Kth smallest in O(height).
+When inserting/deleting node from BST, the path up to root needs to update count field O(height).

 #GOOGLE #BBG #UBER